 - Average of $40,000 per month; and

 - 5% of the total value of all taxable* and exempt supplies made in that period.

-*From 1 Jan 2020, the value of imported services that are subject to reverse charge (RC) and supplies of digital services made on behalf of overseas suppliers through your marketplace to non-GST registered customers in Singapore should be reported as your taxable supplies.
+*The value of relevant supplies received from your supplier that are subject to customer accounting, imported services and low-value goods that are subject to reverse charge and supplies of remote services and low-value goods made on behalf of underlying suppliers through your marketplace under the Overseas Vendor Registration regime should be reported as your taxable supplies.
 However, the value of such supplies should not be taken into account as taxable supplies for the purpose of the De Minimis Rule.

 When De Minimis Rule is Satisfied

 When the De Minimis Rule is satisfied, you may claim all input tax incurred, excluding disallowed input tax under regulations 26 and 27 of the GST (General) Regulations.